-We will discuss circuit (b) shown below in class.
+Think about how circuit (b) will operate.
 Please be sure that you understand why the op amp output will oscillate between values of approximately +10 volts and -10 volts.
 Note that the "three zeros" of ideal op amp operation (with feedback) are not valid for this circuit!

-Pre-Lab Question: What does circuit (a) do?
+Question: What does circuit (a) do?
 Will it oscillate?
 Does it operate differently than circuit (b)?